 ― Nikola Tesla

 In the brain, also, the synchronous oscillation is the fundamental element of neuronal communication and reciprocal neural connection.
-In healthy brain, the oscillation frequencies are in coherence.
+In the healthy brain, the oscillation frequencies are in coherence.
 Maladies of the body and mind are reflected by disturbed neuronal oscillation.
 Prolonged stress and sleep deprivation destroy the essential communication across different oscillation frequencies in the brain.
 Memories cannot be encoded nor recalled anymore since the low theta rhythm stops adjusting the cycles of the higher gamma.
 High brain frequencies run wild without the control of the lower rhythms.
-The brain does not reach the slow alpha oscillation anymore, which is crucial in the relaxed state of mind-wandering, and fundamental for creativity and mindfulness.
+The brain does not reach the slow alpha oscillation anymore, which is crucial in the relaxed state of mind-wandering, and fundamental for creativity and introspection.

 How can we return the harmony into our brains, minds, bodies, and communities?
-Capturing experience of dancing, natural human presence, and harmonious sounds are the best first aid.
+The capturing experience of dancing, natural human presence, and harmonious sounds are the best first aid.
 When musicians play together or people move in unison, the low frequencies of the brains oscillate in synchrony.
-These frequencies are related to higher brain activities such as spatial navigation, social bonding, and processing of emotions and memory.
+These frequencies are related to higher brain activities such as spatial navigation, social bonding, and processing of emotions and memories.
 Simple listening to music activates the brain throughout, from cognitive cortex to affective deeper structures, and brings the whole organ closer to the equilibrium.

 For workshop booking inquiries, please contact email@example.com